micahg/PlayrunAddict/README.md

    - Automatically use your Google credentials (no files needed!)
    - Set up Pub/Sub for notifications
    - Start monitoring Google Drive for M

+# TODO

+- review this document for accuracy (set it up somewhere and ensure its tight)
+- _add_item_to_channel is looking for new_duration, which is too specific.
+  - refactor so it comes through as duration (we should still have original duration)
+- vibe some unit tests